rescript-association/rescript-core/proposed_forum_post.md

 ## Migration

 We'll be supplying some basic utilities to ease migration, making most of it automatic.
 There will however be some manual work involved, but we are going to focus on allowing migration to be gradual.
-There are more details on [_migrating here_](https://github.com/rescript-association/rescript-core#migration).
+There are more details on migrating [_here_](https://github.com/rescript-association/rescript-core#migration).

 ## Documentation (we need your help!)

 As the initial version of the standard library ships as its own package, it'll lack both some of the docstrings in the code, as well as actual documentation.
 This will be fixed continuously.

 If you're interested, **your help is much wanted**.
-We'd some love help crafting proper docstrings for the parts of the standard library that does not already have them.
+We'd love some help crafting proper docstrings for the parts of the standard library that do not already have them.
 We'll get back here with more details on how you can help soon.

 ## Wrapping up